davegahn/jQuery.equalHeights/README.md

-# jQuery Equal Heights per row
+# jQuery Equal Heights by row
 Version 1.0.0
+This plugin makes the height of all selected elements exactly equal.

 ## Authors